microsoft/aed-content-nasa-su20/Learn/IntrotoPython/python-rock-project/python-rock-project/includes/4-writing-function.md

         print("Found a basalt\n")
         basalt += 1

-    #TODO Add if statements for breccia, highland and regolith
+    #TODO Add else if statements for breccia, highland and regolith

     return
 ```